Homotopy coherent structures: Homotopy coherent diagrams

 This defines a continuous endomorphism of $Y$ for every $g \in G$, as required by a $G$-action, but these maps are not necessarily automorphisms (since $f$ and $f^{-1}$ need not be homeomorphisms) nor is the composite of the actions associated to a pair of elements $g, h \in G$ equal to the action by their product: instead

 are homotopic via the homotopy $f^{-1} \circ f \simeq \id_X$.

 So if $Y$ is not a $G$-space, then what is it?
 The main aim of Part \ref{part:I} is to develop language to describe this sort of situation.
-A $G$-space $X$ may be productively considered as a \emph{diagram} in the category of topological spaces indexed by a category $\cat{B}G$ with a single object and with an endomorphism corresponding to each element in the group.\footnote{Here ``diagram'' is synonymous with ``functor'': to define a \textbf{functor} whose domain is the category $\cat{B}G$ is to specify an image for the single object together with and endomorphism $g_*$ for each $g \in G$ so that $(gh)_*=g_*h_*$ and $e_* = \id$.}
+A $G$-space $X$ may be productively considered as a \emph{diagram} in the category of topological spaces indexed by a category $\cat{B}G$ with a single object and with an endomorphism corresponding to each element in the group.\footnote{Here ``diagram'' is synonymous with ``functor'': to define a functor whose domain is the category $\cat{B}G$ is to specify an image for the single object together with and endomorphism $g_*$ for each $g \in G$ so that $(gh)_*=g_*h_*$ and $e_* = \id$.}

 By contrast the ``up to homotopy $G$-space'' $Y$ is instead a \emph{homotopy commutative diagram}.
-Modulo point-set topological considerations that we sweep under the rug using a technique that will be described below, the category of topological spaces is self-enriched, meaning that the set of continuous functions between any pair of spaces $X$ and $Y$ is itself a space, which we denote by $\Map(X,Y)$.
+Modulo point-set topological considerations that we sweep under the rug using a technique that will be described in \S\ref{sec:shape}, the category of topological spaces is self-enriched, meaning that the set of continuous functions between any pair of spaces $X$ and $Y$ is itself a space, which we denote by $\Map(X,Y)$.
 The points in $\Map(X,Y)$ are the continuous functions $f \colon X \to Y$ while a path in $\Map(X,Y)$ between points $f$ and $g$ is a \textbf{homotopy}.
 Two parallel maps $f,g \colon X \to Y$ are \textbf{homotopic} --- in symbols ``$f \simeq g$'' --- just when they are in the same path component in $\pi_0\Map(X,Y)$.
+The space $\Map(X,Y)$ also has higher structure, the paths between paths, and the paths between paths between paths and so on, which define higher homotopies.

 Importantly, composition of continuous functions itself defines a continuous function between mapping spaces so this relation of taking homotopy classes of maps is preserved by pre- and post-composition with another continuous function.
-This defines the category $\hSpace$ of spaces and homotopy classes of continuous functions as a quotient of the enriched category $\Space$ of spaces and mapping spaces $\Map(X,Y)$, the points in which are continuous functions, the paths in which are homotopies, and the paths between paths in which are higher homotopies.
+This defines the category $\hSpace$ of spaces and homotopy classes of continuous functions as a quotient of the enriched category $\Space$ of spaces and mapping spaces $\Map(X,Y)$.

 \begin{defn} If $\cA$ is an ordinary category then \begin{itemize} \item a \textbf{diagram of spaces} is just a functor $\cA \to \Space$ \item a \textbf{homotopy commutative diagram of spaces} is a functor $\cA \to \hSpace$ \end{itemize} \end{defn}